beginning of content

 Community mental health services

-Community mental health services can assess people experiencing mental health problems and give them support.
+Community mental health services can assess people experiencing mental health problems and give support.

 How can community mental health services help?

-The National Disability Insurance Scheme (NDIS) can help support people with mental health conditions that greatly impact on their everyday life.
-This support includes helping them find meaningful employment and activities.
-It also involves helping them with the challenges of daily living.
+The National Disability Insurance Scheme (NDIS) can support people with mental health conditions that greatly impact their everyday lives.
+This support includes helping find meaningful employment and activities.
+It also involves helping with the challenges of daily living.

-Where can you access community mental health care services?
+Where can you access community mental health services?

 Community mental health services can be provided in several ways:

-People may get community mental health services at a residence, such as at a residential unit.
-This includes rehabilitation, treatment or extended care in a domestic-type environment.
+People may get community mental health services at a residence, such as a residential unit.
+This includes:

 This helps people move from being an inpatient in a hospital to living in the community.
-It also helps with independent living skills.
-It may help someone avoid admission to hospital in the first place or provide respite care.
+It also assists with independent living skills.
+It may help you avoid admission to hospital in the first place or provide respite care.

 Specialist mental health services